Two Phase Commit Protocol in Rust and Go

 }

-The microservices handle the actual business logic.
-Here’s a simplified version of our wallet service:
+The microservices do the actual work.
+Here’s part of our wallet service:

 1